+Table 7.2: Summary of pointers and functions concepts

 Pointers and functions are an integral part of C programming.
 They provide flexibility in passing data between functions, allow for efficient memory usage, and enable dynamic function calls.
 By understanding how to pass pointers to functions, return pointers, and use function pointers, you can write more efficient and modular code in C.

 Pointers and strings

 In C, strings are essentially arrays of characters, and pointers play a critical role in handling strings efficiently.
 Understanding how pointers interact with strings is crucial because it allows for flexible memory management, string manipulation, and efficient handling of large text data.
+The following are key aspects of using pointers with strings:

+Accessing characters: Pointers can be used to traverse and access individual characters in a string.

+Dynamic string allocation: Pointers allow for dynamic allocation of memory for strings, enabling flexibility in handling variable-length text.

+String manipulation: Functions like strcpy, strcat, and strlen utilize pointers to manipulate strings effectively.

+Pointer arithmetic: Simplifies navigation through strings by incrementing or decrementing the pointer.

+Passing strings to functions: Pointers allow efficient passing of strings to functions without copying the entire array.

+These techniques make pointers a powerful tool for string operations in C programming.
-1. String as a pointer to a character array

-A string in C is an array of characters terminated by a special character called the null character (\0).
+String as a pointer to a character array:A string in C is an array of characters terminated by a special character called the null character (\0).
 The name of a string (character array) is actually a pointer to its first element.
 This allows the string to be passed to and manipulated by functions using pointers.

 Example: